-When buying a pair of closed-back headphones for studio work, bear in mind that you could be using them for many years to come, so it’s important to choose some that are comfortable, durable and offer fantastic sound quality.
+When buying a pair of closed-back cans for studio work, bear in mind that you could be calling on their services for many years to come, so it’s important to choose some that are comfortable for long periods of wear, durable enough to survive life in and out of the studio and offer, most-importantly, fantastic sound quality.
 To help you pick the best closed-back headphones for your needs, here are some tips...

 Studio headphones vs regular headphones - what’s the difference?

-Studio monitoring headphones aim to reproduce all frequencies at an equal volume, giving you an accurate picture of what’s going on in your mix.
+Dedicated studio headphones aim to reproduce all frequencies at an equal volume, giving you an accurate picture of what’s going on in your mix.
 This enables you to focus on detail, balance out the levels of all frequencies, and more easily correct any problem areas.
-Studio cans also tend to have beefed-up padding, to both enhance comfort and exclude sound.
+Studio cans also tend to have beefed-up padding, to both enhance comfort and exclude unwanted sound.

 Traditionally, studio ‘phones tend to be the hard-wired type, with detachable, interchangeable cables recently becoming the norm.
-This enables you to change a cable if it breaks, or change cable length and type to suit the scenario – for example, longer, coiled cables offer more freedom of movement when recording, while shorter, straight cables are better for mobile use.
+This enables you to change a cable if it breaks, or change cable length and type to suit the scenario – for example, longer, coiled cables offer more freedom of movement when recording (particularly when it comes to recording instruments like guitars or drums), while shorter, straight cables are better for mobile use.